What is payroll software?

 Simple payroll interface

-Gusto makes the process somewhat less tedious than Rippling if you don’t have a native or integrated time-tracking module.
+If you don’t have a native or integrated time-tracking module, Gusto makes the process somewhat less tedious than Rippling, which previously held the top spot in this list.
 This is because Gusto includes fields to adjust employees’ hours, earnings, deductions, and reimbursements on the same page.
 You only have to open the section to adjust the fields that apply to each employee.

-This is unlike Rippling, which separates hourly and salary employees into different steps and puts each employee’s earnings and deductions in tabs.
-Rippling still uses a spreadsheet for entering this information, resulting in long, horizontal scrolls to find and adjust the pay codes that apply to each employee.
-As a result, it takes significantly more clicks to finish payroll than Gusto.
+This is unlike Rippling, which separates hourly and salaried employees into different steps and puts each employee’s earnings and deductions in tabs.
+You will need to switch tabs and do long, horizontal scrolls to find and adjust the pay codes that apply to each employee.
+As a result, Rippling requires significantly more clicks to finish payroll than Gusto.

 Gusto displays a payroll dashboard with instructions for adding in employee hours and additional earnings, plus editable regular hours and additional earning fields for an employee named Maya Angelou.